johno/fc/readme.md

 # ≙ fc

+__Work in progress__

 First Chair is a quick and nimble snow tracking app for resorts and snotel sites.
+This app is being built as an ongoing experiment with creating a performant and submersive app experience within a browser.
+It is intended to use modern technology while still falling back gracefully for older browsers and others without js runtimes.

+Fast.
+Minimal.
+Tiny.
+Accessible.

+I hope to have a proof of concept working in time to submit to [10k Apart](https://a-k-apart.com/).

 #### Todo

-- a11y linting
+- [] a11y linting
-- aria attributes
+- [] aria attributes
-- add more API endpoints
+- [] resort index page with state filtering
+- [] design resort page
+- [] graph snowfall
+- [] resort search feature
+- [] resort favoriting
-- lazy load js
+- [X] lazy load js
-- lazy load images
+- [X] lazy load images

 #### Key features to its minimal nature